Jonah-Gray/Jonah-Gray/README.md

 ‣ 👩‍🎓 Level 4 in Computing, Level 2 in Cyber Security
 </p>
 <p>
-‣ 🍞 Baking, 🎮 Gaming and 💪 Weighlifting.
+‣ 🍞 Baking, 🎮 Gaming and 💪 Weightlifting.